The Dot Project helps achieve (long-term) social impact by connecting people and technology through the connection of people and technology.

 Global eHealth Foundation

 Cat carried out a series of consultations for the Global eHealth Foundation to determine the gaps and opportunities in the ehealth sector.
 This influenced the development of a global strategy, in collaboration with Accenture.
-As part of this consultation Cat met with, and interviewed, key stakeholders in international development organisations including USAID, The Rockefeller Foundation and the World Health Organisation.
+As part of this consultation Cat interviewed key stakeholders in international development organisations, including USAID, The Rockefeller Foundation and the World Health Organisation.

 Disability Snowsport UK

-Disability Snowsport UK provides much needed access to sport for individuals with disabilities and changes perceptions and attitudes towards disability.
-We have worked with Disability Snowsport UK to develop a progressive and forward looking strategy to support the charity to continue to grow and increase its impact.
-We developed this strategy through a series workshops ensuring that all staff could fully participate in, and contribute to, the future of the organisation.
-We designed and facilitated this series of workshops which covered:
+Disability Snowsport UK provides much-needed access to sport for individuals with disabilities and changes perceptions and attitudes towards disability.
+We have worked with Disability Snowsport UK to develop a progressive strategy to support the charity to increase its impact.
+We developed this strategy through a series of workshops, ensuring that all staff could fully participate in them and contribute to the future of the organisation.
+We designed and facilitated this series of workshops that covered:

 Business development and fundraising support

 We work with a number of clients to provide discreet business development and fundraising support.
 We focus on building strong relationships with our clients to understand their culture, aspirations and motivations.
-This enables us to identify suitable funding opportunities, build meaningful partnerships and prepare funding bids in collaboration with our clients.
+This enables us to identify meaningful partnerships and support suitable funding opportunities.